 Student may use their ID Card to purchase products or to pay for available services including bookstore, library café, library copies, and fees.
-They may add dollars and manage their balance via the payment portal on their ledger on MyRiv -use the "Miscellaneous" category.
+They may add dollars and manage their balance via https://it.rivier.edu/information-technology/universityonecard/

 Note: The University reserves the right to change any of the above charges when, in the judgment of the administration, it becomes necessary to do so.